 Artisan Lab encourages craftswomen & men “to do a thing well for its own sake”.
 Through direct experience, participants build skill to invent their futures.
 “Learning-by-doing” develops self-esteem, perseverance and patience.
 The belief that direct experience builds a balanced and versatile mind and nurtures the ineffable is a guiding principle.
 The experiential learning of Artisan Lab blends appropriate technology & traditional skills to fire the subtle geometry of self-reliance.
 Myriad facets of individual intelligence, guide hands and mind to build community & compassion.

-Our Mission is to inspire personal growth through craftsmanship & technology by providing an immersive, resource-rich environment to develop individual creative capacity, enrich local & global communities and serve all races, genders and ethnicities.
+Our Mission is 10 Finger Thinking.
+We inspire personal growth through craftsmanship & technology by providing an immersive, resource-rich environment to develop individual creative capacity, enrich local & global communities and serve all races, genders and ethnicities.

 Artisan Lab is a place where losing track of time—either making or pondering countless other abstractions—is expected and welcomed.
 It is a place to explore personal aspirations normally impeded by the rumble and roar of your everyday life.
 A place to receive experienced support doing what you have never done before—or doing what you already do well—in a fresh & positively distracting circumstance.
 A sometimes busy, frequently quiet environment with abundant resources to facilitate creating your seminal ideas.
 A functionally organized or energetically messy make-it space jammed with tools and materials: as rum to a sailor or nip to a cat.